Leonardoth/clone_netflix/README.md

 ## Learned:

-- Problem: Adding the separators for the tags in the "Soon" page.
+- Challenge: Adding the separators for the tags in the "Soon" page.

   - Tried: